mohammedyh/shopify-dev-clone/README.md

 ### Note

 Shopify have updated their site.
-This [link](https://web.archive.org/web/20220616235150/https://shopify.dev/) displays what Shopify’s website looked like when I created this clone.
+This <a href="https://web.archive.org/web/20220616235150/https://shopify.dev/" target="_blank" rel="noreferrer">link</a> displays what Shopify’s website looked like when I created this clone.

 ## Screenshots